canidlogic/yip/pod/createdb.md

     Path to the export post script.
 GET requests require a single variable `post` whose value is the UID of the post that is being requested.
     This shows a confirmation prompt.
-The POST request will generate the actual archive of the post to download.
+The POST request will generate a MIME message of the post to download (see `Yip::Post`).

 - `pathgenuid`